hunter-teacher-cert/unit_plan-elizabeth/README.md

-# UNIT PLAN: Art Portfolio using HTML, CSS
+# UNIT PLAN: Art Portfolio using HTML, CSS and Bootstrap
 by ELIZABETH RECHTIN

 -----